CptGibbon/House-of-Corrosion/README.md

 **What’s a minimal binary this could work against?**

-A binary that allows request sizes up to 0x3b00 with around 38 requests total and has a repeatable UAF bug that allows an attacker to write 10 bytes of consecutive data into the first one and a quarter quadwords of a free chunk’s user data.
+A binary that allows request sizes up to 0x3b00 with around 38 requests total and has a repeatable WAF bug that allows an attacker to write 10 bytes of consecutive data into the first one and a quarter quadwords of a free chunk’s user data.
 Other than that the binary can be PIC, have full RELRO, NX, stack canaries etc.

 **This won’t work in my debugger.**